nextcord/nextcord/docs/api.rst

         The user is a Known Spammer.

+    .. attribute:: active_developer

+        The user is an Acive Developer.

 .. class:: ActivityType

     Specifies the type of :class:`Activity`.
 This is used to check how to